Arne Sorenson (hotel executive): Personal life

 Sorenson met his future wife, Ruth Christenson, when he was studying at Luther College and Christenson was working at her family's ice cream shop in Decorah, Iowa.
 The couple married in 1984 and went on to have four children.

 During college, Sorenson's father sent him on a summer church mission in war-torn Beirut; he continued to be "driven by faith" throughout his life and career.

 Death and legacy

 In 2019, it was announced that Sorenson was undergoing treatment for stage II pancreatic cancer at the Johns Hopkins Hospital.
 He continued to head the company during this period.
 On February 2, 2021, the company announced he would take a reduction in work hours to allow for treatment and spending time with his family.
-Although Sorenson had been described as in good health at that time, he unexpectedly died at his home in Washington, D.C. two weeks later on February 15, 2021, at age 62.
+Although Sorenson had been described as in good health at that time, he unexpectedly died at his home in Washington, D.C., two weeks later on February 15, 2021, at age 62.
 Sorenson was succeeded as Marriott CEO by Anthony Capuano.

-Considered an industry icon who was noted for a progressive, even "transformational" style of leadership; his legacy inspired creation of the Arne Sorenson Social Impact Leadership Award by the American Hotel and Lodging Association (AHLA), the American Hotel & Lodging Foundation, and the BHN Group.
-The inaugural award is slated for the AHLA Foundation’s annual fundraising gala, "Night of a Thousand Stars", and "Americas Lodging Investment Summit" in 2021.
+Considered an industry icon who was noted for a progressive, even "transformational" style of leadership, Sorenson's legacy inspired the creation of the Arne Sorenson Social Impact Leadership Award by the American Hotel and Lodging Association (AHLA), the American Hotel & Lodging Foundation, and the BHN Group in 2021.